 All of the operations are subject to multiple functional risk control audits every year.
-These focus on compliance with Health, Wellbeing and Safety requirements, environmental protection and risk management.
+These focus on compliance with Health, Safety, Wellbeing and Environmental protection and risk management.

 The audit schedule is established for the coming year and is approved by the Leadership Team and endorsed by the Risk and Sustainability Committee.
 The findings of the audit program are communicated through to the Leadership Team and the Risk and Sustainability Committee, and action items are tracked within the Company's Health, Safety and Environment (HSE) data management system, reviewed weekly and reported monthly.
-Matters relating to HSE are recorded in a database and communicated widely across the organisation on a monthly, quarterly and annual basis and the Company's HSE and broader Sustainability performance is monitored and reviewed by site management, the Company's Leadership Team on a monthly basis and ultimately by the Risk and Sustainability Committee at each meeting.
+Matters relating to HSE are recorded in a database and communicated widely across the organisation on a weekly, monthly, quarterly and annual basis.
+The Company's HSE and broader Sustainability performance is monitored and reviewed by site management, the Company's Leadership Team on a monthly basis and ultimately by the Risk and Sustainability Committee at each meeting.

-The mining operations across the Company are required to maintain and monitor a site risk register which outlines all key operational risks, including HSE risks and the appropriate control measures in place to mitigate those risks.
-These are reviewed and supported by on site Committees and management and are also reviewed as part of the annual assurance programme.
-The site risk register rolls up to the Company risk register which is reviewed at regular intervals by the Risk and Sustainability Committee and the Leadership Team.
+The mining operations across the Company are required to maintain and monitor a site Risk Register which outlines all key operational risks, including HSE risks and the appropriate control measures in place to mitigate those risks.
+These are reviewed and supported by on-site Committees and management and are also reviewed as part of the annual assurance program.
+The site Risk Register informs the Company Risk Register which is reviewed at regular intervals by the Risk and Sustainability Committee and the Leadership Team.